Star French banker Pigasse resigns from Lazard

-In a separate letter to staff, Pigasse said he was leaving to puursue a personal venture.
+The flamboyant Pigasse, who has deep relationships with the French establishment, has talked to a small number of U.S. advisory boutiques, sources had previously told Reuters.

-“I am excited to begin my next chapter beyond investment banking in a new entrepreneurial project,” Lazard cited Pigasse as saying, adding that it was to announce a new leadership team in France shortly.
+“I am excited to begin my next chapter beyond investment banking in a new entrepreneurial project,” Lazard cited Pigasse as saying.

+In May this year, Lazard announced a reshuffle of its senior leadership, with Pigasse becoming global head of banking and deputy CEO of financial advisory while retaining his job as France’s chairman and chief executive.

+In the May announcement, Lazard CEO Kenneth Jacobs said Pigasse was “central to our success in France and elsewhere” and that his new focus was to help the firm’s new CEO of financial advisory, Peter Orszag, to win more business globally.

 Pigasse, 51, is well-known in Paris business and media circles due to his shareholding in newspaper Le Monde and his business interests in Radio Nova and Les Inrockuptibles magazine.